stat545ubc-2021/mda-elza4125/README.md

 This is the Mini Data Analysis project for STAT545A, it helped me become more familiar with R functions and Github.
 There are 3 milestones, more descriptions below.
+I still need to figure out how to make my files look neater...

 ## Milestone 1:
 Due Saturday, October 9, 2021 at 22:00 PT